dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 ## Prerequisites

 - You must have a [dbt Cloud account](https://www.getdbt.com/signup/) and [Developer seat license](/docs/cloud/manage-access/seats-and-users)
-- You must have a a dbt project connected to a [data platform](/docs/cloud/connect-data-platform/connect-your-database)
+- You must have a dbt project connected to a [data platform](/docs/cloud/connect-data-platform/connect-your-database)
 - You must have [access permission](/docs/cloud/manage-access/about-access) to create, edit, and run jobs
 - You must set up a [deployment environment](/docs/collaborate/environments/dbt-cloud-environments)
 - Your deployment environment must be on dbt version 1.0 or higher